Local-global principles for norm one tori over semi-global fields: Introduction

 First we prove the following (\ref{Sha_X_vanishes}):

-\begin{theorem} Let $K$ be a complete discretely valued field with residue field $\kappa $ and $F$ be the function field of a curve over $K.$ Let $\XX$ be a regular proper model of $F$ with reduced special fibre $X$ a union of regular curves with normal crossings.
-Let $L/F$ be a Galois extension over $F$ of degree $n.$ Suppose \\ $\bullet$ $n$ is coprime to char$(\kappa),$\\ $\bullet$ $K$ contains a primitive $n^{\rm th}$ root of unity $\rho,$ \\ $\bullet$ for all finite extensions $\kappa '/ \kappa$ and for all finite Galois extensions $l/\kappa '$ of degree $d$ dividing $n,$ \\ $\bullet$ the graph associated to $\XX$ is a tree.
+\begin{theorem} Let $K$ be a complete discretely valued field with residue field $\kappa $ and $F$ be the function field of a smooth, projective, geometrically integral curve over $K.$ Let $\XX$ be a regular proper model of $F$ with reduced special fibre $X$ a union of regular curves with normal crossings.
+Let $L/F$ be a Galois extension over $F$ of degree $n.$ Suppose that \\